 Similar to the above, but with an added twist.
 “Per our conversation” is used when you’ve had a chat about something contentious and want to ensure it’s documented in writing.
 Just in case it all goes wrong.

 Ah, the classic “I still haven’t heard from you about this important project so I’m going to chase you until it’s finished” line.

 If ever there was a better example of the “sorry not sorry” trope, we haven’t found it.
 This phrase is multipurpose, meaning either “I’m going to send you two similar emails to really hit the point home that I need a response”, or “I was so busy writing a thesis in my first email that I forgot to add this important piece of information.”

 The epitome of passive-aggression.
 “Please advise” is usually shorthand for “I’ve done my bit, now you need to do yours.”

 Wait, maybe this phrase is the epitome of passive-aggression?
 You may as well have written: “I’m having to repeat myself because you’ve obviously just ignored my previous email”.

 “As discussed” loosely translates to “I’m putting our conversation in writing so you can’t misinterpret what’s expected of you.”

 A personal favourite.
 This is a polite way of saying: “I’m reattaching a file you claimed to have never received because it’s easier than having to root through my inbox to prove the exact date and time I sent it the first time around.”

-All joking aside, every one of these phrases shares something in common: a need for information, quickly.
-Everyone finds these email expressions annoying, yet so many of us use them.
-Surely this suggests that something needs to change to make information sharing more efficient.
+All joking aside, every one of these annoying email phrases shares something in common: a need for information, quickly.
+Everyone finds these email expressions frustrating, yet so many of us use them.
+Surely this suggests that something needs to change to make information sharing more efficient?